 Do your research

-As we said, don’t just mark up the price on the project once you’re done.
+As I said, don’t just mark up the price on the project once you’re done.
 Check retail stores to see if other artists are making lumber or other similar products and look at their price ranges.
 Ascertain when they typically reduce the price of their lumber.
 It doesn’t matter if you are selling a table or chairs; try to be within that, but remember your factors and ensure not to sell for too cheap.

 Sell at the right places

 It’s critical that you look into the right places to sell your piece.
 These places can be art exhibitions and fairs, as well as art-centric websites that allow you to meet your target market.

 You probably won’t make any sales if your project isn’t out there.
 So, ensure to work out an effective marketing strategy.
 This way, you know you’re getting optimal visibility for what you make.
 Many projects have been sold through marketing campaigns.

 Where To Sell Woodworking Projects